sass/sass/proposal/custom-url-resolution.md

 ## Semantics

-This proposal defines an overload for `url()`, to allow users to rewrite url references to how it will be accessible on the browser.
+This proposal defines new behavior for `url()`, to allow users to rewrite url references to how it will be accessible on the browser.

 It applies to both with and without quotation marks: `url("$url")` and `url($url)`.